zhuharev/CSS3-Parallax/README.md

 CSS3-Parallax
 =============

-Plain JavaScript and CSS3 Parallax
+Plain JavaScript and CSS3 Parallax that chases your mouse around the screen.

 ## Why?